ACCA Advanced Audit and Assurance (AAA/P7)

 – Expert tutors drawn from a professionally qualified faculty with 10 years average teaching experience per tutor

 – Expert tutor help available via live chat, email or phone

 Moreover, the Live Online Community includes:

 – Recordings of classes available 24 hours after class to watch again

 – Online course calendar with reminders

-The syllabus is assessed by a three hour 15 minutes examination
+The syllabus is assessed by a three hour 15 minutes Computer Based Examination.

 The examination is constructed in two sections.
 Questions in both sections will be largely discursive.
 However, candidates will be expected, for example, to be able to assess materiality and calculate relevant ratios where appropriate.